-- 1.1.3 Key principles of Scottish Planning Policy (SPP) (Scottish Government, 2014) on community and private assets are: - responding to economic issues, challenges and opportunities, as outlined in local economic strategies; - supporting delivery of accessible housing, business, retailing and leisure development; - promoting regeneration and the full and appropriate use of land, buildings and infrastructure; - having regard to the principles for sustainable land use set out in the Land Use Strategy; and - improving health and well-being by offering opportunities for social interaction and physical activity, including sport and recreation. - 1.1.4 SPP sets out subject policy guidance on Community and Private Assets in "Supporting Business and Employment" (paragraphs 92 to 108).
+- 1.1.3 Key principles of Scottish Planning Policy (SPP) (Scottish Government, 2014) on community and private assets are: - responding to economic issues, challenges and opportunities, as outlined in local economic strategies; - supporting delivery of accessible housing, business, retailing and leisure development; - promoting regeneration and the full and appropriate use of land, buildings and infrastructure; - having regard to the principles for sustainable land use set out in the Land Use Strategy; and - improving health and well-being by offering opportunities for social interaction and physical activity, including sport and recreation. - 1.1.4 SPP sets out subject policy guidance on Community and Private Assets in 'Supporting Business and Employment' (paragraphs 92 to 108).
 SPP indicates that the fundamental principle of sustainable development is that it integrates economic, social and environmental objectives.
 The aim is to achieve the right development in the right place.
-SPP provides that the planning system should promote development that supports the move towards a more economically, socially and environmentally sustainable society. - 1.1.5 Table 1 below provides a summary of the key development plan policies for Cairngorms National Park Authority (CNPA) that are of relevance to Community and Private Assets, while Table 2 provides a summary of key development plan policies for Perth & Kinross Council (PKC).
+SPP provides that the planning system should promote development that supports the move towards a more economically, socially and environmentally sustainable society. - 1.1.5 Table 1 below provides a summary of key development plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).